 Discover the natural beauty and pioneering spirit of Tasmania's North East.
 Vineyards and rich farming areas contrast with forests and stretches of beautiful unspoilt beaches.

 Launceston – Bridport

-- Drive 20 minutes to the farming hamlet of Lilydale with its distinctive painted electricity poles that line the town's streets.
+- Drive 20 minutes from Launceston to the farming hamlet of Lilydale with its distinctive painted electricity poles that line the town's streets.

-- Past Lilydale, the distinctive yellow and blue 'grape' signs point the way to the vineyards of the Pipers River Region and the Tamar Valley Wine Route.
+- Past Lilydale, look for signs pointing the way to the premium cool-climate vineyards of the Pipers River Region and the Tamar Valley Wine Route.

-- Drive 20 minutes off the Trail along Pipers Brook Road and sample the still and sparkling wines of Pipers Brook Vineyard and visit the Jansz Wine Room and Interpretative Centre.
+- Sample the still and sparkling wines of Pipers Brook Vineyard and visit the Jansz Wine Room and Interpretative Centre, 20 minutes off the Trail along Pipers Brook Road.

-- Back on the Trail, visit Bridestowe Lavender Farm, the largest commercial lavender farm in the southern hemisphere for coffee or lunch in Bridestowe's café, then take a tour (December and January) to see how lavender is harvested and processed for its fragrant oils.
+- Back on the Trail, visit Bridestowe Lavender Farm, the largest commercial lavender farm in the southern hemisphere for coffee or lunch in the café, then take a tour (December and January) and see how lavender is harvested and processed for its fragrant oils.

-- East of Bridport is Barnbougle Dunes golf links a challenging 18-hole championship course and Australia's No 1 public course.
+- Play a round of golf at Barnbougle Dunes golf links, a challenging 18-hole championship course and Australia's No 1 public course.
 Barnbougle Dunes also has a club house with dining and bar facilities and accommodation.

-- Next door at The Lost Farm is an alternate 20-hole golf course option that complements Barnbougle and has luxury accommodation, restaurant and spa sanctuary.
+- Next door, Lost Farm is an alternate 20-hole golf course option that complements Barnbougle and has luxury accommodation, restaurant and spa.